-We have now run more than 30 workshops with WTFcsv and tuned the sample data and question process.
+We have run more than 30 workshops with WTFcsv.
 In an evaluation of the WTFcsv activity, learners responded well to these choices.
 One participant commented that the activity "helps you from the beginning to understand the possibilities of your spreadsheet."
 The fact that they framed "possibilities" as plural is meaningful, in the sense that it is important for newcomers to understand the role of exploratory data visualization – the way in which visual aggregation can serve to provoke important questions and next steps towards the formulation of a knowledge claim.
 Another commented that the tool was "different because usually there are just text and numbers, not lots of images and graphs and the ability to look at them all right away".
 This fulfills our primary goal that learners understand that data visualization can play an important role in the exploration and meaning-making process.

 "ConvinceMe" with the Data Culture Project

 The third case study is an activity we developed to enable people to practice the skill of making arguments with data to convince people to take action, called "ConvinceMe".
 Many definitions of data literacy focus on the ability to read and write with data; fewer include the idea of arguing with data as a core skill.
 We believe that this critical for putting data into action in the real world.
-Without this, data is simply used to quantify a nuanced reality, divorced from the fact that it often represents real people, and is used to make decisions about them.
+Without this, data ends up divorced from the fact that it often represents real people, and is used to make decisions about them.
 This activity is the final one in our Data Culture Project, a lightweight self-service curriculum available for free to any organization that wishes to work on building an inclusive data culture.

 The activity itself is simple to run, and relies on the creativity of the participants.
 It begins with a room of at least 10 people.
 Facilitators share a printed data visualization about some topic.
-We tend to use one about water conservation, which argues that choosing to consume beef has an extraordinarily high "water cost".
+We use one about water conservation, which argues that choosing to consume beef has an extraordinarily high "water cost".
 After talking through the graphic, we ask the group to identify 3-5 key stakeholder groups that can influence that topic.
-For example, in the case of water conservation, stakeholders would be anyone that can change water usage, such as farmers, policy makers, a shopping family member, a restaurant owner,.
+For example, in the case of water conservation, stakeholders might be farmers, policy makers, a shopping family member, or a restaurant owner.
 Volunteers are solicited to role-play those stakeholders, and invited to stand in the front of the group.
 The rest of the group is asked to make a short data-driven argument to specific stakeholders, asking them to change some behaviour.
-For example, this could consist of telling a "shopping parent" stakeholder about the high water cost of meat, and based on the negative impacts of that for their children, asking them if they want to try a vegetarian diet by joining the "meatless Monday" movement.
+For example, this could consist of telling a "shopping parent" stakeholder about the high water cost of meat, and invite them to try a vegetarian diet by joining the "meatless Monday" movement.